 Healthcare today is value-based and consumer-driven, and there is much more information available to all the stakeholders in our healthcare system.
-As HIM professionals, we play a critical role in ensuring that the data we govern is accurate and optimizes outcomes for both the of healthcare.
+As HIM professionals, we play a critical role in ensuring that the data we govern is accurate and optimizes outcomes for both the clinical and financial pathways of healthcare.

 - Documentation drives patient care so it should provide current and future providers with the level of detail needed to ensure continuity and quality of care.

 - Given the importance of quality scores, physicians have a stake in improving documentation now more than ever.

 - Patients now have access to more information about providers, and that information is aggregated in part from outcomes reported in clinical data.

 - Let’s not forget that documentation drives coding and ultimately drives patient care and reimbursement.

 - Finally, high-quality documentation will minimize denials and the cost of researching and resubmitting claims.

 Clinical Data Interoperability is the Key to Capturing the True Clinical Picture